pupilfirst/wd101-scripts/05-how-to-use-canvas/07-taking-control/README.md

 What we need to do is to set up an infinite loop of animation.
 An easy way to do that here is to use recursion.

+I'll say that the `selectedAnimation` is `idle`, and I'll create a function `aux` that calls the `animate` function.
+Once this animation is complete, we want to call `aux` again.
+Remember that we'd set up the `animate` function to return a promise that resolves when the animation is complete.
+Because of that, we can simply say `then`, and then pass the `aux` function to it.
+This means that when the animation is complete, the `aux` function will be called again.
+And thus, we have recursion.

+Then to start it all off, we can call `aux()` for the first time.

 ```js
 loadImages().then((images) => {
   let selectedAnimation = "idle";